mattgorb/CNN_CarsDataset/README.md

 7. Download required python libraries such as numpy.

 8. OpenCV: sudo apt-get install python-opencv.
-You might
+I had some issues getting open CV working, but I googled error and found a good script to run to correct the problem.

 9. Download tensor flow.
 I'm using pip.
 Then configure keras to use the tensorflow backend.
 I tried for a half of a day to get Theano backend working with GPU support and failed miserably.
 TF pip link: https://www.tensorflow.org/versions/r0.11/get_started/os_setup#pip_installation